athifirshad/stressless-ml/README.md

 This project aims to develop a machine learning model capable of accurately determining a person's stress levels based on readings from a PPG (Photoplethysmography) sensor, which is connected to a microcontroller such as Arduino Uno.
 By extracting 34 different data variables, including Time Domain, Frequency Domain, and Non-Linear Domain features, from two sensor readings (Beats Per Minute and InterBeat Intervals), we can assess stress levels.

-This is however just a bare implementation of the project.
-Some of the functions do not work.
+This is however just a bare implementation of the machine learning.
 Do not use the code for any medical or scientific results.
+This is a part of the main project.

 To obtain certain values like Higuchi fractal dimensions, we utilized a Python library called Antropy, while the hrv-analysis library helped derive specific Frequency Domain data variables and the Sample Entropy value.
 The remaining variables were defined as functions within the program using mathematical and statistical formulas.